Uganda–Tanzania War: Tanzanian counter-attack

 Despite having been informed of the Tanzanian preparations for a counter-offensive, the Ugandan military did not set up any proper defences or entrench their positions.
 Most of the commanders on the front line and members of the high command ignored the intelligence reports and instead focused on looting the Kagera Salient.
 Tanzania initially aimed for its counter-offensive, called Operation Chakaza, to begin on 6 November, but it had to be delayed.
 By the second week of November, it had assembled a substantial force on the southern bank of the Kagera River.
 TPDF Chief of Staff Major General Tumainie Kiwelu took command of the troops, and the Tanzanians initiated a heavy artillery bombardment of the northern bank, triggering the flight of many Uganda Army soldiers.
 On 14 November Amin, sensing that other African states did not support his position and irrationally fearing that the Soviet Union was about to give Tanzania new weapons, declared the unconditional withdrawal of all Ugandan troops from Kagera and invited OAU observers to witness it.
 The Tanzanian government denounced the statement as a "complete lie", while foreign observers were unable to reach a consensus on the veracity of the supposed withdrawal.
 The OAU reacted by claiming that its mediation had succeeded.

 On 19 November the Tanzanians assembled a pontoon bridge across the Kagera River, and over the following days dispatched patrols into the salient.
 Ugandan command and control descended into chaos amid the counter-offensive, and only a few officers attempted to organise any resistance.
 On 23 November three TPDF brigades crossed the pontoon bridge and began reoccupying the Kagera Salient.
 The Ugandan government announced in late November that it had withdrawn all forces from the Kagera Salient and that all fighting had ceased.
-It flew 50 foreign diplomats to the border, and they reported that there was little evidence of ongoing conflict.
+Uganda flew in 50 foreign diplomats to the border, and they reported that there was little evidence of ongoing conflict.
 Tanzanian officials denounced the withdrawal statement, asserting that Ugandan troops had to be forcibly removed from Tanzanian territory, and announcing that some remained in the country.
 On 4 December the TPDF's 206th and Southern Brigades secured Mutukula on the Tanzanian side of the border without incident, while the 207th Brigade retook Minziro.
 By early January all Ugandan troops had been ejected from Kagera.